 ABS stands for Antilock Braking System.
-The second symbol is the Canadian version, and below are older versions.
+The second symbol is the Canadian version, and those shown below are older versions.
 The ABS system helps to keep the car from skidding out of control during braking in slippery or extreme braking conditions by limiting your wheels from locking up.

 If any of these lights come on during normal driving, the system is likely malfunctioning and the vehicle should be brought to your dealer or authorized service center as soon as possible.
-Some manufacturers combine the text BRAKE indicator when a problem arises.
+Some manufacturers combine the Text BRAKE indicator when a problem arises.
 The vehicle can be driven, but at your own risk.
 The brakes will function as normal, without the benefit of the anti-lock system.
 This means that in slippery conditions, the driver must control any tendency for the wheels to lock during braking.

 The symbol to the left is a European version of the ABS warning indicator.
 A skidding vehicle is shown inside the circle and brackets traditionally used to denote ‘brake components’, also seen in the symbol above with the ABS acronym inside.